1. Buying Out-of-the-Money Options

 Only with options can you trade an upward move, downward move, a move in either direction or no move at all, an increase in volatility, drop in volatility, or just a passing of time.
 To not explore these strategies would be a tragedy because you will be short a lot of useful tools in your trading toolbox.

 Now, not all option strategies will be for you.
-There are some plays that we simply do not enjoy running or have no luck with, looking at you calendar spreads, so don't run them but it doesn't hurt to know about them and have tried them in the past.
+There are some plays that we do not enjoy running or have no luck with, looking at you calendar spreads, so don't run them.
+It didn't hurt to know about them and tried them in the past.

 Begin your journey into new option strategies by first studying them and then trying them out in small sizes.
 As we mentioned in the Getting Over Leveraged fix, option commissions are cheap and they allow you to trade small sizes without raising your breakeven point.
 You never know when you will find your next favorite option strategy.

 Here is the story we hear from most new traders, "I bought a call on XYZ and then XYZ moved up in price but my call lost money.
 I don't understand, what went wrong?"
 Most beginning option traders will find themselves in this situation and the answer is always the same, "volatility dropped".
 This is a perfect example of the pains involved in not knowing about the inner workings of options.

 You don't have to know every minute detail about every option trade before you start trading but you better know something.
 Start by Downloading Our Option Trading eBook.
 This will give you a good start as it details out every option strategy available and how they react to volatility, time, and direction.
 Now when you place a trade you can use it as a quick reference to make sure you are not surprised after the trade is already on.
 Once you have a good idea of how the strategies work start to dive into the Greeks.
 The Greeks can and will be confusing but a basic understanding is needed to understand how your strategy will move.
 The Greeks should be learned in this order: delta, gamma, theta, and vega.